Crim/pardot-java-client/README.md

 ## What is it?

-This library intends to be a fluent style API client for Pardot's API (version 3).
+This library intends to be a fluent style API client for Pardot's API (version 3 and 4).

 **Note** It currently is not fully featured/fully implemented.
 If there is a feature/end point that you need that is not yet implemented, please read the **[How to Contribute](#how-to-contribute)** section, or **[Create an issue](https://github.com/Crim/pardot-java-client/issues)**